 Stock your treat bowl with these easy, fun options to cut down on fun-sized candy bars.

 The pumpkin’s carved.
 The kids’ costumes are ready.
 Are you?
 Halloween can mean sugar-hyped children.
 And then there’s the unwelcome abundance of leftover candy for the following week.

 It’s probably no surprise your kiddos love Halloween.
 What’s a parent to do — and not be the lame house on the street?
 Here’s how you can opt for fun and healthy alternatives at home or at parties.
 The key is balancing out the sweet treats.
-The non-food items also have the added benefit of being suitable for children with food allergies (see more advice from our allergy experts).
+The non-food items also have the added benefit of being suitable for children with food allergies.

 Healthier food alternatives